anthonycaccese/colorful-simplified-es/README.md

-# Colorful (Simplified) for EmulationStation (Batocera, RetroBat &amp; JELOS)
+# Colorful (Simplified) for EmulationStation <br>*(Batocera, RetroBat &amp; JELOS)*

-This is simplified take on the Colorful theme which was originally created by [viking](https://forums.launchbox-app.com/profile/70421-viking/) & [faeran](https://forums.launchbox-app.com/profile/76940-faeran/)) for Launchbox.
+This is simplified take on the Colorful theme which was originally created by [viking](https://forums.launchbox-app.com/profile/70421-viking/) & [faeran](https://forums.launchbox-app.com/profile/76940-faeran/) for Launchbox.

-Most artwork was originally created by viking & faeran (_additional artwork credits can be found in the credits section below_).
+Most artwork was originally created by viking (_additional artwork credits can be found in the credits section below_).
 I translated things for the theming engine used by Batocera.
 The original version of the Colorful theme for Launchbox can be found [here](https://forums.launchbox-app.com/files/file/2081-colorful-bigbox-theme)

 ### Changes Made